The best hotels in Victoria Falls

 The Palm Restaurant at the Ilala Lodge does refined game cuisine (kudu carpaccio, warthog fillet) at $20-30 per main.
 Elephants sometimes wander through the garden.
 For a splurge, the Victoria Falls Hotel s Livingstone Room ($40-60 per person) offers colonial-era dining with Zambezi views.

-Victoria Falls's best neighborhoods
+Victoria Falls's best hotel regions

 Victoria Falls is a compact town.
 Everything revolves around the falls, the Zambezi River, and a handful of roads lined with lodges and activity operators.